MGSD Board reviewing three drafts for 21-22 calendar

-The Mooresville Graded School District Board of Education is reviewing three draft school calendars for the 2021-22 academic school year with the intent to select one at next month’s board meeting Jan.
-12.
+The Mooresville Graded School District Board of Education is reviewing three draft school calendars for the 2021-22 academic school year with the intent to select one at the Jan.
+12 board meeting.

 The first draft calendar has a start date of Aug.
 2 with fall break occurring Oct.
 11-15, spring break occurring March 7-11 and high school graduation on May 28, said Royal.
 This proposed calendar was what MGSD administration had hoped to implement this school year before state legislation changed academic requirements due to the pandemic, he said.